binayaginesh/binayaginesh/README.md

 - 👋 Hi, I’m @binayaginesh
-- 👀 I’m interested in web development and programming
+- 👀 I’m interested in web designing and development
 - 🌱 I’m currently learning computer science (artificial intelligence) at muthoot institute of technology and science
 - 📫 How to reach me binayaginesh@gmail.com